llm-bible/llm-bible.github.io/_publications/najdenkoska2024token.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.10034"}
   - {name: "Code", url: "https://github.com/ivonajdenkoska/tulip"}
-tags: ['Multimodal Models', 'Training Techniques', 'Has Code', 'Model Architecture']
+tags: ['Training Techniques', 'Multimodal Models', 'Has Code', 'Model Architecture']
 ---
 We address the challenge of representing long captions in vision-language models, such as CLIP.
 By design these models are limited by fixed, absolute